epistemex/vdj-data/README.md

     - Load and parse cue files
     - Convert to SRT, playlists for cloud services etc.
 - Import/Export:
-    - (todo) Import Serato data from file tags
+    - (WIP) Import Serato data from file tags
     - (todo) Export as Serato file tags
+    - (todo) Import data from Mixxx
+    - (todo) Export data to Mixxx
 - System utilities (Windows only at the moment):
-    - Get all drives with VDJ database on them
+    - Get all drives with a VDJ database on them
     - Check if VirtualDJ is running.
 - Backup, restore databases (as well as optionally settings, samples, plugins )
 - Windows and MacOS (the latter does not enjoy full support at this time regarding